raikasdev/mastopoet/README.md

 # Mastopoet

-The toot screenshot tool for Mastodon.
+The post screenshot tool for Mastodon.
 Developed by [@raikas@mementomori.social](https://mementomori.social/@raikas)

 ## What?

 Mastopoet is an open source screenshot tool for [Mastodon](https://joinmastodon.org), inspired by [poet.so](https://poet.so).
-It allows you to create ✨ stunning ✨ screenshots of your toots, with ability to remove stuff you don't want (bookmark button, publicity symbol, settings button...).
+It allows you to create ✨ stunning ✨ screenshots of your posts, with ability to remove stuff you don't want (bookmark button, publicity symbol, settings button...).
 And with a theme that's not dependent on the theme of the instance!

 ## Demo